-ATTACHMENT FOR REQUESTING MEDIATION OR ALTERNATIVE DISPUTE RESOLUTION (ADR) SERVICES

-TO: FROM: SUBJECT: Request for Mediation or ADR Services CUSTOMER: Agency and has red Rural Development customer has received an adverse decision from our quested mediation or ADR services.
-Attached is a copy of the adverse decision mer's request for your service.
-Informal Review: was provided with the opportunity for an informal review with the Agency; to exercise this option.
-An informal re eview was conducted; however, the Agency did not reverse its decision.
-Payment for Service ce: The customer a and Agency will split the cost of this service 50/50.
-The customer will pay the full cost of mediation or ADR.
-The Agency w balance. ill pay towards mediation or ADR.
-The customer will pay the portion should be s ying for any portion of the cost of this service, the bill for the Agency's submitted to this office.
-The customer is solely responsible for their portion of vice and should be billed directly.
+ATTACHMENT FOR REQUESTING MEDIATION OR ALTERNATIVE DISPUTE RESOLUTION (ADR) SERVICES quest for Mediation or ADR Services Development customer has received an adverse decision from our d mediation or ADR services.
+Attached is a copy of the adverse decision request for your service. ovided with the opportunity for an informal review with the Agency; ercise this option. was conducted; however, the Agency did not reverse its decision. e jurisdiction of our State Office. gency will split the cost of this service 50/50. y the full cost of mediation or ADR. towards mediation or ADR.
+The customer will pay the or any portion of the cost of this service, the bill for the Agency's ed to this office.
+The customer is solely responsible for their portion of d should be billed directly.

-Jurisdiction of case:
+isdiction of case:

+The adverse decision in this case was made by the following office.
+You should contact this ce for further information on the case:

-sion in this case was made by the[insert Leadership Designee] You eals Coordinator for further information on the case and to arrange for
+The adverse decision in this case was made by the[insert appropriate name] You contact the Appeals Coordinator for further information on the case and to arrange for

+liation or ADR:

 USDA, Rural Development

 Appeals Coordinator

 ATTN:

-,

-() - extension
+(), extension